FunkyMuse/blog/_posts/2021-09-01-software_engineering_2021.md

 One day as a joke to my colleague I told her that I am a code gardener, didn't realize the impact and the truth of it until I sat and took a big dump in the WC.

-It all starts when you think, oh okay I have these 4-5 lines of code, move it into a function, *sheesh*: let's create a layer that'll help us reuse the code, *omfg*: whine about which new shiny library is better than the previos one, *unleash the rage*: programming language X vs Y, *cross platform solutions*: shoot yourself in the food and keep asking yourself about why you never wore a shoe but you were holding a gun in the first place.
+It all starts when you think, oh okay I have these 4-5 lines of code, move it into a function, *sheesh*: let's create a layer that'll help us reuse the code, *omfg*: whine about which new shiny library is better than the previos one, *unleash the rage*: programming language X vs Y, *cross platform solutions*: shoot yourself in the foot and keep asking yourself about why you never wore a shoe but you were holding a gun in the first place.

 It's all just drama and most of the times we tend to be the queens in it.